 Abdominoplasty: From the choice of clothing to the way of walking, many factors affect the shape of the abdomen.
 Due to the damage caused by many factors, such as pregnancy, the risk of deformations in the abdomen is high and some of these deformations cannot be eliminated with sports and diet.

-After physical examination, deformity in the abdomen and the type of operation that will eliminate it can be determined.
+After a physical examination, deformity in the abdomen and the type of operation that will eliminate it can be determined.
 The external layer of the abdomen forms the skin-fat tissue-muscle membrane and muscles inwards from the outside.

 Liposuction/Laser Liposuction/VASER is sufficient to remove the fat and create a tightening effect on the skin.
 However, if there is also deformation in the muscular structure, abdominal stretching operation (Abdominoplasty) is unavoidable.
 In order to shape the abdomen during abdominal surgery, it is necessary to combine it with liposuction.